 Under formulas menu bar, select Define names.
 Then give a name to the tables, for example, Sales.
 Then select the range and select ok.
 After you create the named table, you can use the table name 'Sales' in the formula to calculate the sum.

 6. Text to column

 You can split the single line into multiple columns based on a specific delimiter.
-In the below example list folders and files has been extracted to a text file and it contains columns like date and time, type of the file and a name of the file and folder.
+In the below example list folders and files have been extracted to a text file and it contains columns like date and time, type of the file, and the name of the file and folder.
 Each of these columns can be split into separate columns in the excel.
-Once the data is in tabular form, it can be used for various analysis.
-In this case, you can sort the files based on their creation date or based on the names etc.
+Once the data is in tabular form, it can be used for various analyses.
+In this case, you can sort the files based on their creation date or based on the names, etc.

 |Ctrl + Space||To select the entire column|

 |Shift + space||To select an entire row|

 |Ctrl + Shift + Space:||The First click will select the filled range surrounded by the current cell.
 Second, the space press selects the entire worksheet.|